 Let $t\ge 0$ such that $\theta_1(t)>0$.
 Let $(m_j)_{j\ge 1}$ be a family of non-negative integers such that $\sum_{j\ge 1} m_j \le k$.
 Then, for $n$ large enough,

 by the convergence \eqref{eq:cv atomes L2}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop: cv coalescent Skorokhod}] Since the processes take their values in a finite set and since the number of jumps of $(( \Part^k_r(t))_{r \in [k]})_{t \in [0,1]}$ is finite, it suffices to prove the convergence of the times of jumps and of the jumps.
+\begin{proof}[Proof of Proposition \ref{prop: cv coalescent Skorokhod}] Since the processes take their values in a finite set and since the number of jumps of $(( \Part^k_r(t))_{r \in [k]})_{t \in [0,1]}$ is finite {thanks to Lemma \ref{lemme coalescent continu bien defini}}, it suffices to prove the convergence of the times of jumps and of the jumps.

 Actually, by definition of the two processes, it suffices to prove the joint convergence of the heights of the uniform vertices \eqref{eq cv hauteurs unif}, of the small coalescences on $(0,1)$

 and of the coalescence at vertices of high degrees on $(0,1)$